omoluabi44/CLOUD-ENGR.-PROJECT-Grid_Gold_Family_Application/README.md

 5. Monitor the automation process to ensure that backups are executed as scheduled and that data is being properly stored in the S3 bucket.
 Set up appropriate alerts and notifications for any failures or issues.

-### Benefits of Automation

-By incorporating automation for data backup, the Gold Grid team can enjoy several benefits:

-- Time Efficiency: The automated backup process eliminates the need for manual data backup operations, freeing up valuable time for the team to work on other projects.

-- Data Safety: Regular backups ensure that the data stored in the DynamoDB table is protected in case of any unforeseen events or accidents.

 - Scalability: The automation solution can be easily scaled to handle larger datasets and accommodate future growth of the Gold Grid application.